What are nutritional problems and how can they affect me?

 - Activity such as walking helps normalize bowel function.

-- Plan trips to the bathroom immediately after meals since eating is a natural stimulus for having a bowl movement.
+- Plan trips to the bathroom immediately after meals since eating is a natural stimulus for having a bowel movement.

-- If constipation continues, call your doctor.
-Your doctor might prescribe a stool softener or laxative.
-Don't take any medicines, including over-the-counter (non-prescription) medicines, to treat constipation without talking to your doctor.
+- If constipation continues, call your provider, who might prescribe a stool softener or laxative.
+Don't take any medicines, including over-the-counter (non-prescription) medicines, to treat constipation without talking to your provider.

 Weakness in the muscles of your mouth might make it difficult for you to chew and manage solid foods.
 A delay in the swallowing process in either your throat or pharynx (the digestive tube between the esophagus and mouth) might also make it difficult for you to swallow without coughing or choking.